 What is Passive House?

-Passive House incorporates building science based strategies to minimize the use of energy while maximizing comfort and quality of life.
+Passive House incorporates strategies based on building science to minimize the use of energy while maximizing comfort and quality of life.

 As New Englanders, we have a reputation of being Yankees.
 Politely described as frugal, we don’t like spending money on oil, gas, and electricity.
 When you come right down to it, we’re thrifty and we’re practical.